r57zone/OpenVR-ArduinoHMD/README.md

 CenteringKey | The code of the picture centering key, you can change the key in the configuration file by typing [the desired name code](https://github.com/r57zone/DualShock4-emulator/blob/master/BINDINGS.md)).
 CrouchPressKey | The code of the crouch key, you can change the key in the configuration file by typing [the desired name code](https://github.com/r57zone/DualShock4-emulator/blob/master/BINDINGS.md)).
 It is necessary for communication with other drivers, for example, using Razer Hydra controllers and using [this driver](https://github.com/r57zone/Razer-Hydra-SteamVR-driver) you can crouch.
 CrouchOffset | The height of the crouch at the press of a button.
+FOV | Degree of field of view.
+You can zoom in, depending on the VR headset lenses.
+IPD | Interpupillary distance.
 DistanceBetweenEyes | The distance between stereo images, the larger the closer.
 DistortionK1, DistortionK2 | Lens distortion factors.
 ScreenOffsetX | Horizontal image shift.
 ZoomHeight, ZoomWidth | Scaling factors of stereo images.
-FOV | Degree of field of view.
-You can zoom in, depending on the VR headset lenses. ipd | Interpupillary distance. displayFrequency | Screen refresh rate. renderWidth, renderHeight | Image rendering resolution for one eye. windowWidth, windowHeight | Height and width of the displayed window. windowX, windowY | Window offset is required for display on other monitors.
+DisplayFrequency | Screen refresh rate.
+RenderWidth, RenderHeight | Image rendering resolution for one eye.
+WindowWidth, WindowHeight | Height and width of the displayed window.
+WindowX, WindowY | Window offset is required for display on other monitors.
 For example, to display on the second display, which is displayed on the right, you need to specify the value 1920 (provided that the first display has a resolution of 1920 by 1080).
 The exact data can be viewed using the [MultiMonitorTool utility](https://www.nirsoft.net/utils/multi_monitor_tool.html), and also with it you can turn off and turn on the second monitor via a bat file.
 DebugMode | Debug mode, locked at 30 FPS.
 After checking, it is recommended to set it to `false` (disable).
 ArduinoRequire | Requires a connected Arduino to start the driver.
 The parameter is necessary for quick tests of controllers, so as not to connect and put on a hmd for tests.
 To disable, change to `false`.